-Consider Apple's brand.
-We've asked thousands of people what comes to mind when they think of the iconic company.
+Consider Apple.
+We've asked thousands of people what comes to mind when they think of this iconic brand.
 Despite the complexity of its various products, almost everyone responds with the same ideas: innovation, great design, and ease of use.
 Can your brand be expressed with such simplicity?

-"Our logo is our brand."
+"Our logo is my brand."

-Mistake 2: Confusing brand with your name, logo, or tagline
+MISTAKE 2: Confusing Brand with Your Name, Logo, or Tagline